-Baby Weaning – Weaning the Montessori way with child-size furniture – is an important stage of child’s growth and step towards independence.
-You can buy a handmade table and chair set plus learning tower in one which is excellent for helping in the kitchen.
+Baby Weaning – Weaning the Montessori way with child-size furniture – is an essential stage of child’s growth and step towards independence.
+You can buy a handmade table and chair set plus a learning tower in one which is excellent for helping in the kitchen.

 Baby’s First Books – Since babies can only see black and white shades at birth, books with black and white pictures are recommended for young infants.
 Handmade books are great for sensory experience; you can get baby books made with organic cotton here.

 Low Wall – Art I found these pictures very clear and attractive.

 I love finding beautiful kids books in the op shops.
 Living in Australia, the best option for me by far was to order books from Book Depository.
 They usually have the best prices and deliver worldwide for free.
 Delivery usually takes about 1,5 – 2 weeks.
 Amazon is another great option.
 A Montessori classroom has an abundance of realistic, engaging, colourful books that are filled with knowledge for children.
 Our favourite toddler books can be found here, and a list of books for preschoolers can be found here.
 There are two books that I would like to recommend for very beginners to learn more about setting up your home the Montessori way: Montessori At Home Guide For Children 0-2 and Montessori At Home Guide for Children 2-6.